-1.5 hours lecture, 4.5 hours lab, 3 units Letter Grade or Pass/No Pass Option
+1.5 hours lecture, 4.5 hours lab, 3 units Letter Grade or Pass/No Pass Option interested in the problems inherent in representing what they see.
+(FT) AA/AS; CSU; UC.

 Advisory: Art-Fine Art 150A with a grade of "C" or better, or equivalent.